 Step #1: Take up more space.
 Your grandmother was right, good posture with your weight equally distributed over your hips while maintaining low, full breathing with an extended exhale will make you feel (and appear to others as) more comfortable and in control.

 Your choice of body language is where we depart ways between charismatic/confident and formidable.
 To be seen as “formidable” add the grand gesture of your hands on your hips and add a strong index finger point.

 A charismatic/confident leader does not need grand power gestures.
 Gestures should flow naturally and align with your words.

 Good posture, including taking up more space, has been shown to change your thoughts and emotions so that you feel more successful too.
 According to research, the more space you can take up, the more confident you will feel.
 (More on the science of taking up space can be found in the work of Social Psychologist Amy Cuddy, Associate Professor at Harvard Business School.)

 Step #2: Be concise and to the point.
-Keep your key point, “your statement” to about 100 words or less with no intro, preamble, qualifiers, extro or language softeners.
+Keep your key point, “your statement” to about 100 words or less with no intro, preamble, qualifiers, extro, or language softeners.
 Short and to the point always sounds confident!
-This includes body language softeners such as a wink, raised eyebrow, shift of weight, or nervous laugh.
+This includes body language softeners such as a wink, raised eyebrow, a shift of weight, or a nervous laugh.
 Concise and short always sound convincing and confident.
 Be very specific with the part of the message you want to emphasize and don’t emphasize too many points.

 Focus on one key point and no more than three supporting points.
-It’s okay to repeat the key point after the supporting points if you pause and breathe.
+It’s okay to repeat the key point after the supporting points, if you pause and breathe.

 Step #3: Use the Power Pause.
 The pause is where you can get full, natural breaths.
 This is key!
 Make sure you pause and breathe!